meshtastic/meshtastic/docs/software/plugins/external-notifications.md

 1) Incoming Text Message

-2) Incoming Text Message that contains the ascii bell character.
-At present, only the Python API can send an ascii bell character, but more support may be added in the future.
+2) Incoming Text Message that contains the ASCII bell character.
+At present, only the Python API can send an ASCII bell character, but more support may be added in the future.

 #### Bell Character